 After a few old injuries that Carlie had received as a high school pole vaulter and a collegiate cheerleader, started to affect her ability to safely do circus acrobatics, Carlie realized that she was tired of having medical professionals tell her to simply stop doing acrobatics.
 She decided that it was time to live out her dream of being a physical therapist and become that person for other performers.
 Carlie then went back to receive her Doctorate in Physical Therapy from Elon University.
 She continued to perform throughout grad school and even joined the Elon Cheer team as their oldest ever female member!
 At Elon, Carlie focused on sport and performance specific physical therapy, and even spent 6 months interning at Magna Dance Medicine Center in Avon, CT.

-Carlie now lives in Raleigh, NC and spends her time running Elite Arts Physical Therapy, teaching and performing aerial and partner acrobatics, as much as possible, doing indoor freestyle skydiving and teaching injury prevention and trapeze workshops.
+Carlie now lives in Raleigh, NC and spends her time running Elite Arts Physical Therapy, teaching and performing aerial and partner acrobatics, as much as possible, doing indoor freestyle skydiving and teaching injury prevention, flexibility and trapeze classes in person and online.
 Carlie also works with Dr. Jen Crane of Cirque Physio as the Head Coach for the MyFlex program, as a flexibility coach and instructor.
-On top of all of that Carlie is the Co-Founder of the Carolina Circus Festival and donates her time all year to help coordinate and make that event happen each year!
+On top of all of that Carlie is the Executive Director and Co-Founder of the Carolina Circus Festival and donates her time all year to help coordinate and make that event happen each year!
 The rest of her time is spent finding fun adventures with her friends and family, and hanging out with her wonderful dogs Luna and Sunny and her husband Andrew!